polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ```

 Since Hyperlambda is using spaces (SP characters) to denote scope, indentation is _important_,
 also for comments.
-If you de-indent the above comment, you might get unpredictable results.
+If you de-indent the above comment, you might get unpredictable results, in particular
+if you're serializing and de-serializing your Hyperlambda preserving comments.

 ## Lambda expressions